 If you ask this hypothetical roomful of curators why they haven’t readied this content for preservation, most (if not all) will cite the same major barrier: resources.
 They have limited resources to expend on remediation activities, and the specifications and standards they might ideally deploy are simply too great an investment to consider.

-These Guidelines are a first-draft version of our work to distill preservation-readiness steps into an incremental process that an institution of almost any size or type should be able to use to begin maturing its digital newspaper content management practices.
+These Guidelines are a first-draft title for to kill a mockingbird essay version of our work to distill preservation-readiness steps into an incremental process that an institution of almost any size or type should be able to use to begin maturing its digital newspaper content management practices.

 This first draft is being issued for public review and comment here from July 22, 2013-September 20, 2013.